supersoob/supersoob.github.io/index.md

 ---
 <br/>
 # About Me
-Hi, thank you for visiting my page:)<br> I'm a M.S student, working with Prof. Myeongae Jeon in OMNIA lab.<br>My research interest is continual learning, avoiding catastropic forgetting during training with new data and leveraging episodic memory efficiently under various scenarios.<br>I'm also interested in resource-effcient deep learning inference & training.<br>Please feel free to email me, if you have any question.
+Hi, thank you for visiting my page:)<br> I'm a M.S student, working with Prof. Myeongjae Jeon in OMNIA lab.<br>My research interest is continual learning, avoiding catastropic forgetting during training with new data and leveraging episodic memory efficiently under various scenarios.<br>I'm also interested in resource-effcient deep learning inference & training.<br>Please feel free to email me, if you have any question.

 <br/>
 # Education